 - on temporary admission, or

-- in breach of immigration laws (disregarding any period of overstaying for a period of 28 days or less)
+- in breach of immigration laws (disregarding any period of overstaying allowed for by para 39E of the immigration rules.

 But, importantly, the immigration status requirements may not apply if paragraph EX applies (see below).